marysia/marysia.github.io/_tils/2026-03-20-module-7-callum.md

 This lecture provides a comprehensive introduction to the ARENA program, a five-chapter course covering everything from machine learning fundamentals to cutting-edge AI safety research.
 The lecture walks through each chapter's content, and shows how mechanistic interpretability research has evolved over the past several years.

-This lecture was taught by [Callum McDougall](https://www.arena.education/callum-mcdougall).
+This lecture was taught by [Callum McDougall](https://www.arena.education/callum-mcdougall) from ARENA.

 ## Key Takeaways & Concepts